 Although my knee was still giving me significant aggravation from bursitis, we went for a short walk and came across this group of people making the most of the great weather at the rope walks.
 You could not pay me enough to do this!!
 Friday night was a quiet night with little traffic noise and other than the knee pain a great nights sleep.

-We woke on Saturday morning to another glorious day and noticed a number of the other Dethleff owners jumping on their bikes both electric and normal and going for a bike ride along the bike path into town.
+We woke on Saturday morning to another glorious day and noticed a number of the other Dethleff owners jumping on their bikes both electric and standard and going for a bike ride along the bike path into town.
 All this sort of activity makes Sarah and I all the more determined to get a couple of bikes and join this growing group of motorhomers.

-During the day we where planning the next possible destination in the van and had a few people come and check out our XLi, it’s such a pleasure to be able to show off this fantastic camper.
+During the day we were planning the next possible destination in the van and had a few people come and check out our XLi, it’s such a pleasure to be able to show off this fantastic camper.

 Somehow the photos of Sarah, Joan and Tracey dancing failed to save in the camera, but I am sure you get the general idea.
-Dancing continued till around 10pm when people started to retire to their vans to watch the All Blacks loose to Australia (makes me glad I no longer have sky)
+Dancing continued till around 10pm when people started to retire to their vans to watch the All Blacks lose to Australia (makes me glad I no longer have sky)

-I want to thank Jonas, Irene, Chris, Diane and Martin for putting on a fantastic event and we look forward to attending again next year (assuming we are invited) I must make a special mention of Martin who did a great job being the MC.
+I want to thank Jonas, Irene, Chris, Diane and Martin.
+For putting on a fantastic event and we look forward to attending again next year (assuming we are invited).
+I must make a special mention of Martin, who did a great job being the MC.
 With over 50 Dethleff vans there it was great to be a part of things, and what wonderful people your customers are.

-Thanks again Jonas!!
+Thanks again, Jonas!!

 If you would like to see all the places we have visited click here